lordpeano/Learn_Dir/README.md

-Learn_Dir
+## Learn_Dir
 =========

-this is only for learning purposes.
-Anything added will be subject to removal at any time.
+* this is only for learning purposes.
+* Anything added will be removed at my discrection